Irinotecan is also known as Campto®. It is used to treat colon and rectal cancer.

 Changes to the way the liver works

 Irinotecan may affect the way your liver works.
-This is usually mild and goes back to normal after treatment.
-You will have blood tests to check how well your liver is working.
+Any changes are usually mild and goes back to normal after treatment.
+You will have regular blood tests to check how well your liver is working.

 Blood clot risk

 Cancer and some cancer treatments can increase the risk of a blood clot.
 Symptoms of a blood clot include:

 - throbbing pain, redness or swelling in a leg or arm